barryosull/barryosull.com/contents/articles/2019-05-15-folder-structure.md

 /vendor
 ```

 First of, you'll notice that our `app` code is now called `contexts`.
-By naming it contexts we make it very clear that the code inside is solving a particular problem for a specific sub domain.
-If you haven't looked into bounded contexts then I recommend that you do.
-The advantage of this is that it allows for mutiple contexts.
-We have the same issue above, but this way it's much clearer.
+By naming it contexts we make it very clear that the code inside is solving a particular problem for a specific sub domain (here's some detail on the concept of [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html)).
+As the application grows we'll add more contexts. `app` was far too generic a name, whereas `contexts` gives context straight away (I'm so sorry for that pun).

-Second you'll notice that the framework code is now contained is its own folder structure, independant of the contexts.
+Second you'll notice that the framework code is now contained is its own folder structure, independent of the contexts.
 This makes it very clear that the framework is a detail, rather than the controller of the system.
-It is a component that our contexts use, rather than an system exerting control on our contexts.
+It is a component that our contexts use, rather than a system exerting design control on our contexts.

-Tests is still outside, but the test code should really have little to no knowledge of the framework code.
+Tests is still outside, as the test code should be coupled to the contexts and not the framework.
+You're testing that your system works as expected, not that the framework works as expected.
+This structure encourages this thinking which I believe leads to better system design (don't couple test code directly to frameworks).

-Public is at the root level as it usually contains lost of resources that are framework independent, the only thing that's framework/system specific is the code within the index page that boots the app, and that's not a good enough reason to bundle it and all the other resources (css, js, images, etc...) with the framework, it really is a separate thing.
+Public is at the root level as it usually contains lots of resources that are framework independent, the only thing that's framework/system specific is the code within the index page that boots the app, and that's not a good enough reason to bundle it and all the other resources (css, js, images, etc...) with the framework, it really is a separate thing.

+Effectively I've inverted the dependencies to the folder structure, now the abstractions (the business code) is no longer contained within the details (the framework).

+### Conclusion
+How you structure your codebase will influence how you think about it, and our practice of building our application code inside out framework code and lead to problems, it's forces a way of thinking that just muddies the water, for junior and senior developers alike.

 My goal with the above structure is to make it very clear that the contexts are the heart of the application, not the framework.
 This guides developers to focus on writing solid context code, written from the perspective of the domain rather than the implementation details.

-Naming conventions
-As as an aside,
+I believe this structure encourages better design and aids developers in understanding the distinction and responsibility of each folder.
+In short, less noise, more signal.

+What about you?
+Have any interesting structures you'd like to share?
+Feel free to reach out in the comments below or message me on twitter.